 Pavlovism goes yet further, in an even more literal extractivism of the body.
 For example, in one of many particularly gruesome and cruel procedures, Pavlov opened the dogs’ esophagi so that food could never reach its destination.
 This enabled the continuous production of digestive juices.
 These were sold by Pavlov’s laboratory as a supposed cure for dyspepsia.
 Again, slightly abstracted, one might suggest that this provides a very crude diagrammatics for that which we sometimes now call technology addiction (in which instead of inducing a continuous production of digestive juices, technics induces a continuous production of signaletically attuned attention, as found in endless scrolling and swiping, for example).
 One bridge between Pavlov and now in these terms has been Skinner’s extension of these operations into operant conditioning, in gambling and more generally as a part of interaction design (Dow Schull 2014).

 Through all this, we see the beginnings of what I would call ‘pre-automation.’
 Pre-automation means two things.
-More generally, it indicates that a deep, fundamental automation has occurred before the more obvious full technological automation we are so often told is now arriving (in AI, robotics, etc.), which is to say that automation ‘arrived’ long ago and has long intensified itself, within us and deep within our own ecologies of working and living.
+More generally, it indicates that a deep, fundamental automation has occurred before the more obvious full technological automation we are so often told is now arriving (in AI, robotics, etc.).
+In other words, automation ‘arrived’ long ago and has long intensified itself, within us and deep within our own ecologies of working and living.
 It is even perhaps found within some of the diagrammed versions of ‘individualism’ and the supposed attached ‘freedoms’ that some have come to treasure.
 These are often assembled precisely as part of our (at times unwitting) participation in a general Pavlovian technics.
 This is a perverse freedom to take part in a world of highly structured hierarchies.
 Ironically, this is a ‘freedom’ in which, partly because of Pavlovism, increasingly little is left to chance, which is to say not subject to a deadening programmability.
 Secondly, pre-automation suggests a specific range of programmed events (e.g., skills) and collections of programmed events (e.g., expertise) via which we now work and live.
 This will, in fact, make it easier for full automation to occur, that is, a going beyond our behavioral automation to our full replacement.
 Ordering behaviors and responses to the world into basic elements and then reassembling them into restricted and highly ordered diagrams and taxonomies allows things to more easily be ‘learnt’ by machines, specific skill/expertise by skill/expertise.
 For although Artificial General Intelligence is still at least decades away, AI already performs well, in its own terms, within specific fields of expertise.
 If we already assemble ourselves to operate algorithmically, why would an algorithm not be able to replace us?
-There is, for example, enormous danger in precisely this respect in the contemporary prominence of behavioral-cognitivist forms of organization within education, as education attempts to engage with the ‘future of work’ (Gulson et al. forthcoming).
+There is, for example, enormous danger in precisely this respect in the contemporary prominence of behavioral-cognitivist forms of organization within education, as education attempts to engage with the ‘future of work’ (Gulson et al. 2021).
 If education is organized according to these principles, down to such questions as “what skills do we need to meet the future of work?,” we are essentially meeting automation by speeding it up.
 We risk making students more replaceable by educating them via forms of organization and modes of thinking and behaving that induce lifeless lives, which are those most easily replaced.

 From within Pavlovism, during World War II, B. F. Skinner tried to develop a pigeon-guided missile system, in one of the early “learning machines” (Ferster 2014, 68ff; see also Watters forthcoming).
 Skinner himself later called Project Pigeon, as it was named, a “crackpot idea” (Ferster 2014, 68).
 However, many of us are now pushed towards becoming such pigeons, pecking at screens, directing our classes towards learning objectives or our lives and work, institutions, or national economies towards the fulfillment of performance measures.
 Project Pigeon was later called Project Orcon, short for “organic control” (Skinner 1960, 29).